Plaque: Burdett-Coutts' wall - A

 N6, Holly Lodge Gardens

 These plaques seem to relate to the maintenance and changing ownership of the grounds of "The Holly Lodge".
 The house (which was somewhere between Holly Lodge Gardens and the Holly Terrace section of Highgate West Hill) was built by Sir Henry Tempest in 1798.
 By 1815, when they married it was owned by Harriot Mellon and Thomas Coutts, who died at the house in 1822.
-It then passed to Harriot's second husband, the Duke of St. Albans, and, on his death it became the home of Baroness Burdett-Coutts, being finally broken up and sold in 1923.
+It then passed to Harriot's second husband, the Duke of St. Albans, and, on his death it became the home of Baroness Burdett-Coutts, being finally broken up and sold in 1923, after the death here of her widower, William, in 1921.

 At her state funeral in 1906 the Baroness's coffin carried two wreathes: the Queen's lilies and her husband's posy of sweet herbs from "the garden on the hill".